-Corrosion is defined as an irreversible interfacial reaction of a material (metal, ceramic and polymer) with its environment which results in consumption of the material or in dissolution into the material of a component of the environment (Elmsellem et al., 2014).
-Corrosion is generally viewed as a universal phenomenon (Fernandez et al., 2015).
+Corrosion is defined as an irreversible interfacial reaction of a material (metal, ceramic and polymer) with its environment which results in consumption of the material or in dissolution into the material of a component of the environment (Abousalem et al., 2019; Elmsellem et al., 2014a).
+Corrosion is generally viewed as a universal phenomenon (Fernandez & Mentenor, 2015).
 Several types of corrosion are distinguished, amongst which are: uniform, galvanic, pitting, crevice, intergranular, fretting, erosion, high-temperature, selective leaching and stress corrosion cracking (Harsimran, 2021).
 In general, corrosion is a slow process that damages industrial machines, metallic equipment and reduces the overall value of that product.
 On annual basis, total economic loss due to various types of corrosion in India is nearly US \$6500 million, while in the USA, total direct wastage is estimated about 3.2% of domestic product (Kumar et al., 2018).
-Corrosion is therefore one of the major problems that must be confronted for the safety of our environment and for economic reasons (Finsgar et al., 2014; El Mouaden et al., 2018), making the investigation of metallic corrosion a subject of immense conceptual and practical concern that has expectedly received a substantial amount of interest (Chukwukere et al., 2020).
+Corrosion is therefore one of the major problems that must be confronted for the safety of our environment and for economic reasons (Finsgar et al., 2014; Elmsellem et al., 2014b; Ouafi et al., 2002), making the investigation of metallic corrosion a subject of immense conceptual and practical concern that has expectedly received a substantial amount of interest (Chukwukere et al., 2020).
 Unfortunately, the age old and vexing problem of corrosion continues to attract research attention, not only because it continues to cost our society very dearly, but also for its bearings on the applications of new technologies (Raman, 2018).
 The key to control corrosion is its proper awareness and by adapting, suitable and timely measures (Palanisamy, 2018).
 One of such control measures happens to be the use of corrosion inhibitors, which in recent times has shifted from the conventional inorganic and synthetic inhibitors to the eco-friendlier green inhibitors (Okafor et al. 2010; Ben Hmamou et al. 2012; Barouni et al. 2014; Ouachikh et al. 2009).

-The corrosion inhibition efficiency of plant parts vary.
+The corrosion inhibition efficiency of plant parts is widely tested by numerous researchers (Okafor et al. 2008; Singh et al. 2010; Afia et al. 2014; Abboud et al. 2009).
 According to Justine (2021), the flower extract of Roselle (green variety) offered higher inhibition efficiency compared to the leaves extract of the same plant.
 The inhibitive action of the leaves (LV), root (RT) and seeds (SD) extracts of Neem on mild steel in acidic media followed trend.
 SD > RT > LV (Okafor et al. 2010).
 According to Uwah et al., (2010), the ethanol extract of the leaves of Nauclea latifolia was more variant as an inhibitor compared to the ethanol extracts of the bark and roots of the same plant.